DFE-Digital/register-early-career-teachers/documentation/service-rules/grant-funding-summary.md

     mentor can also receive the same instalment if they are linked to a second ECT (to cover for the mentoring of both ECTs).

-### What is the journey for Beneficiaries (mentors, school induction tutors and ECTs)?

-1. School induction tutors register mentors with DfE using manage training for ECTs

-2. CPD sends each mentor an email (so it's important the addresses provided are for active email accounts)

-3. CPD checks that the mentor:

-    a.  does not have any prohibitions, sanctions or restrictions on their record

-    b.  has not previously received funding for ECF based mentor training

-4. SIT logs into manage training to check the status of these eligibility checks and get confirmation the mentor is ready to go.

 ### What is the eligibility policy for schools?

-To be eligible as a school for this type of funding, you need to be
+To be eligible as a school for this type of funding, you need to be:

 -   A state-funded school and establishment where induction can be served